tonym128/tonym128.github.io/_posts/2025-12-07-peakylight-chasing-shadows.markdown

 ### Disclaimer

 This is a bit of a tongue in cheek post, but fits in line with the rest of this project.
-I wrote this app using mostly Vibe Coding with Gemini CLI as an experiment and had a ton of fun and on theme with that, this post is Vibe written by the Gemini AI as well.
-I geniunely coded this and found this project useful for estimating actual sunlight as a location compared to the weather report topographical sunlight, and hope if you stumbled upon this, that you do too.
+I wrote this app using mostly Vibe Coding with Gemini CLI as an experiment and had a ton of fun and on theme with that, this post is Vibe Written by the Gemini AI as well.
+I personally found this project useful for estimating actual sunlight as a location compared to the weather report topographical sunlight, and hope if you stumbled upon this, that you do too.

 ### Introduction